-Non-study/social use of cell phones is prohibited in the library and ringers must be set to vibrate or silent.
-If you must use your cell phone, please do so in the lobby or another non-library area.
-Repeated violation of the cell phone policy may result in a loss of library privileges.
+Taking calls or video conferencing is prohibited while in the library and ringers must be set to vibrate or silent.
+If you must use your cell phone to take a call or video conference, please do so in the lobby or another non-library area.
+Repeated violations of the cell phone policy may result in a loss of library privileges.